brimdata/zed/docs/zq/README.md

 {a:1,b:"foo"}
 {a:2,b:"bar"}
 ```
-_Convert JSON to Zed and cast a to an integer from default float_
+_Convert JSON to Zed and cast to an integer from default float_
 ```
 echo '{"a":1,"b":"foo"}{"a":2,"b":"bar"}' | zq 'a:=int64(a)' -
 ```